selenaqian/moono/doc/DESIGN.md

 #### Design Goals

-(what are the project's design goals, specifically what kinds of new features did you want to make easy to add)

 The core of our project is to make a functioning Uno game.
 Then, our goal is to be able to add variations on top of that.
 Functionally, we want to be able to use a variety of rule sets, different combinations of cards (either classic or ones you invent yourself), and different combinations of human and bot players.
 We also want the flexibility to change aspects of the game play such as hand size and winning score.
 Aesthetically, we want to be able to mix up the theme and be able to change the language/text.

-TODO: Anyone add anything else that would be good.

 #### Project Design

-(describe the high-level design of your project, focusing on the purpose and interaction of the core classes)

-TODO: right now i've organized these into mvc categories, but feel free to change that if you have a better system

 Config:
    * The config package provides functionality for saving and loading in a game.The JavaToXML class encodes a game to an